When the good guy goes bad: placenta and preeclampsia

 Prof Nie says the next step in this research is to find a treatment that can moderate the amount of the enzyme present.

-“We don’t want to eliminate the enzyme entirely, we just want to bring it the level of pregnant woman without preeclampsia.
+“We don’t want to eliminate the enzyme entirely, we just want to bring it to the level of pregnant woman without preeclampsia.

 “I am working with my team on developing this treatment, as part of further ongoing research into HtrA4 and preeclampsia.”